-Plaintiff claims that he was unaware of Wisner's misconduct or his emotional injury until the VA contacted "Wisner victims."
-(Doc.
-42, at 27.)
+Plaintiff claims that he was not aware of his injury until the VA released information that Wisner's physical examinations were not purely for medical reasons.
 According to plaintiff, his emotional injury occurred when he had knowledge that Wisner's intent may have been to exploit plaintiff as well as treat him.

 Defendant maintains that plaintiff has not shown that he could not have reasonably known of his injury at the time of Wisner's improper examinations and questioning.
 Defendant states that the information plaintiff received was likely a letter mailed to plaintiff by the VA alerting him to Wisner's misconduct.
 But this letter does not specifically identify plaintiff or refer to plaintiff's care.

 At this stage, the court finds that defendant-as opposed to plaintiff-has not met its burden.
 Defendant fails to show how plaintiff was aware of his emotional injury prior to the VA releasing information that indicated that Wisner's physical examinations were improper.
 The court does not find as a matter of law that the discovery rule is inapplicable to save plaintiff's claims from the two-year statute of limitations under § 2401(b).